 Clams, krill, sponges, baleen whales, and a variety of fish are among the filter-feeding animals (including some sharks).
 Some birds, such as flamingos and certain duck species, are filter feeders as well.
 Filter feeders play a vital role in water clarification and are hence classified as ecosystem engineers.

 There are Two Types of Filter Feeders:

-Internal Filter Feeders - Internal filter feeders have a basket-like filter inside a body cavity with two syphons that open to the outside.
-Water is brought in by one hole (the incurrent syphon), pumped through the filter to remove minute food particles, and then discharged via another opening (the excurrent siphon).
+Internal Filter Feeders - Internal filter feeders have a basket-like filter inside a body cavity with two siphons that open to the outside.
+Water is brought in by one hole (the incurrent siphon), pumped through the filter to remove minute food particles, and then discharged via another opening (the excurrent siphon).
 Food particles are moved from the filter to the animal's mouth via mechanisms.